-Objectives Policies Site-specific Policies Action by Parish Councl COH/3-1 Medical Centre COH/3-1.1 Durman Stearn COH/3-1.2 Watson's Yard Facilitate development of a purpose-built medical centre within the village centre, bringing together GPs, X-ray, other medical facilities and social services, by facilitating land acquisition, finance and other support.
-COH/3-2 Supermarket COH/3-1.2 Watson's Yard Co-operate with the Co-op to find alternative larger premises in the central area of the village, provided this increases employment and creates safer traffic movements by including appropriate parking and delivery facilities involving fewer HGV movements in the village core and especially if the relocation creates opportunities to redevelop the land for a community-related purpose.
-COH/4-1.1 Recreation Ground Evolve to provide more and more available facilities with better road access Improving amenities and facilities COH/4-2 Multi-purpose Village Hall COH/4-1.1 Recreation Ground Facilitate development of a purpose-built Multi-purpose Village Hall (for Out-of-School Club, Day Centre etc.) on the Recreation Ground so as to be in the vicinity of the Cottenham Primary School to promote child safety and reduce the impact of traffic.
-COH/4-3 Nursery COH/4-1.1 Recreation Ground Facilitate development of a purpose-built Nursery so as to be in the vicinity of the Cottenham Infant School to promote child safety and reduce the impact of traffic.
-COH/4-4 Sports for all COH/4-1.1 Recreation Ground Procure additional land to improve road access and for sport, including a floodlit 3-court MUGA, adjacent to the Recreation Ground, provided these create safer traffic movements, especially protecting vulnerable road users such as children walking and cycling, by including appropriate parking facilities for cycles, mobility scooters and cars.
-COH/5-1 New Recreation Ground Procure additional land to improve road access and for sport, provided these create safer traffic movements, especially protecting vulnerable road users such as children walking and cycling, by including appropriate parking facilities for cycles, mobility scooters and cars.
-COH/6-1 Burial grounds Pursue developer contributions for the extensions.
-Procure additional land etc. for the extensions.
+Objectives Policies Site-specific Policies Action by Parish Council COH/3-1 Medical Centre COH/3-1.1 Durman Stearn COH/3-2.1 Watson's Yard Facilitate development of a purpose-built medical centre within the village centre, bringing together GPs, X-ray, other medical facilities and social services, by facilitating land acquisition, finance and other support.
+COH/3-2 Supermarket COH/3-2.1 Watson's Yard Co-operate with the Co-op to find alternative larger premises in the central area of the village, provided this increases employment and creates safer traffic movements by including appropriate parking and delivery facilities involving fewer HGV movements in the village core and especially if the relocation creates opportunities to redevelop the land for a community-related purpose.
+COH/4-1 Recreation & Sports Hub COH/4-1 Recreation & Sports Hub Evolve to provide more and more available facilities with better road access.
+COH/4-2 Multi-purpose Village Hall COH/4-1 Recreation & Sports Hub Facilitate development of a purpose-built Multi-purpose Village Hall (for Out-of-School Club, Day Centre etc.) on the Recreation Ground so as to be in the vicinity of the Cottenham Primary School to promote child safety and reduce the impact of traffic.
+COH/4-3 Nursery COH/4-1 Recreation & Sports Hub Facilitate development of a purpose-built Nursery so as to be in the vicinity of the Cottenham Primary School to promote child safety and reduce the impact of traffic.
+Improving amenities and facilities COH/4-4 Sports for all COH/4-1 Recreation & Sports Hub Procure additional land to improve road access and for sport, including a floodlit 3-court MUGA, adjacent to the Recreation Ground, provided these create safer traffic movements, especially protecting vulnerable road users such as

+Objectives Policies Site-specific Policies Action by Parish Council

+children walking and cycling, by

+including appropriate parking

+facilities for cycles, mobility

+scooters and cars.

+New Recreation Procure additional land to improve

+Ground road access and for sport, provided

+these create safer traffic

+movements, especially protecting

+vulnerable road users such as

+children walking and cycling, by

+including appropriate parking

+facilities for cycles, mobility

+scooters and cars.

+COH/4-5 Burial grounds Pursue developer contributions for

+the extensions.

+Procure additional land etc. for the

+extensions.

-Objectives Policies Site-specific Policies Action by Parish Council COH/7-1 Village employment COH/3-1.1 King George Field COH/3-1.2 Durman Stearn COH/4-1.1 Watson's Yard Require that all development likely to increase the number of employees or visitors seeks to improve the presence, evenness and width of pavement provision in front of the development and where practicable, provides or increases readily-accessible on-site parking spaces and cycle stands to reduce the need for street-side parking and reduce the impact of traffic.
-Encouraging employment opportunities COH/7-2 Rural employment Encourage both expansion of established and creation of new enterprises in the countryside within National Planning Policy provided these seek to minimise traffic impact and deliver social benefits in terms of access to the countryside.
-COH/7-3 New Durman Stearn site COH/7-3.1Hay Lane Encourage development of a larger Durman Stearn site in the area, provided this can be shown to increase local employment and reduce HGV traffic within the village core and especially if the relocation creates opportunities to redevelop the current village centre site for a community- related purpose.
+Objectives Policies Site-specific Policies Action by Parish Council COH/5-1 Village employment COH/4-1 King George Field COH/3-1.1 Durman Stearn COH/3-2.1 Watson's Yard Require that all development likely to increase the number of employees or visitors seeks to improve the presence, evenness and width of pavement provision in front of the development and, where practicable, provides or increases readily-accessible onsite parking spaces and cycle stands to reduce the need for street-side parking and reduce the impact of traffic.
+Encouraging employment opportunities COH/5-2 Rural employment Encourage both expansion of established and creation of new enterprises in the countryside within National Planning Policy provided these seek to minimise traffic impact and deliver social benefits in terms of access to the countryside.
+New Durman Stearn site Hay Lane Encourage development of a larger Durman Stearn site in the area, provided this can be shown to increase local employment and reduce HGV traffic within the village core and especially if the relocation creates opportunities to redevelop the current village centre site for a community-related purpose.